New findings from the Rosetta team have identified the antiporter SLC7A5 as a target for KRAS-driven colorectal cancer.

 Read the article here in Nature Genetics.

+As told to Emily Farthing.
 Image: Metabolic imaging of kras-mutant intestinal epithelium: Mass spectrometry Imaging (MSI) of unlabelled and labelled (13C5)-glutamine in WT and kras-mutant intestinal tissues.
 Image credit: Cancer Grand Challenges Rosetta team